Ziklag and David’s Lamentation on Saul

 may no showers fall on your terraced fields.

 For there the shield of the mighty was despised,

 the shield of Saul—no longer rubbed with oil.
 (2 Sam.
 1:17-21).

 Various scholars have suggested to locate Ziklag at different locations, yet only recently an archaeological expedition excavating at Khirbet e-Ra’i, a site that is 7 miles south of Biblical Gat yielded finds dating to both Philistine and Early Israelite periods.

 Touring Ziklag / Khirbet e-Ra’i

-Khirbet e-Ra’i is by the junction of road 35 and Highway 6.
-Trails lead to the top of the summit from a comfortable parking spot on road 38.
+Khirbet e-Ra’i is at the junction of Road 35 and Highway 6.
+Trails lead to the top of the summit from a comfortable parking spot on Road 38.
 It is also possible to reach the car with an off-road vehicle.
-Combined with the Battle site of David and Goliath, the site is a great place to review the events that led to the Kingship od the David and the establishment of Jerusalem as the capital of the United Monarchy in Biblical times.
+Combined with the Battle site of David and Goliath, the site is a great place to review the events that led to the Kingship of David and the establishment of Jerusalem as the capital of the United Monarchy in Biblical times.

-A tour of the site can be combined in a guided day tour in the Judean Foothills (the Shephelah).
+A tour to Ziklag can be combined with a guided day tour in the Judean Foothills (the Shephelah).